Session 2 - Module A: Advanced LangChain Patterns¶

 )

-Specialized agent creation follows a structured pattern with domain-specific tools and memory:
+Specialized agent creation follows a structured pattern with domain-specific data tools and memory for data processing continuity:

-"""Create agent specialized in research and information gathering"""
+"""Create agent specialized in data ingestion and validation"""

 ]